-That's a complete guide of formatting hard disk via diskpart format commands.
+That's a complete guide to partition primary and formatting hard disk via diskpart format commands.
 Is this method complicated for you?
-If so, format your hard drive with the following easier way.
-Watch the video tutorial and see how to make it.
+If so, turn to EaseUS Partition Master with one click.

 Solution 3.
 Convert Hard Drive from MBR to GPT

-If the (external) hard drive shows less space than it should because of MBR style, you can fix this problem by converting MBR to GPT and then extend the partition though adding the unallocated space.
+If the (external) hard drive shows less space than it should because of the MBR style, you can fix this problem by converting MBR to GPT and then extending the partition by adding the unallocated space.

 After you have succeeded in converting MBR to GPT, continue to expand your disk as follows.

-GPT header or MBR errors cause most disk size errors.
-Under these circumstances, initialization can resolve these problems.
+GPT header or MBR partition table errors cause most disk size errors.
+Under these circumstances, initialization can resolve drive showing wrong capacity issue.

 - Disk initialization will wipe all the data.
 Export essential files at first.